Training structure

 Faculty of Science

-ORPAL is an APP course (1/3 fieldwork and 2/3 laboratory work).
-Work is carried out in pairs or trios under the responsibility of a supervisor, and covers the entire research process, from defining the problem, field sampling and data acquisition to interpretation, writing a scientific article (see https://biologie-ecologie.com/exemples-travaux/) and oral presentation of results.
+ORPAL is a course unit in APP (1/3 fieldwork and 2/3 practical work in the laboratory).
+The work, carried out in pairs or groups of three under the supervision of a mentor, covers the entire research process, from defining the problem, sampling in the field, data acquisition, to interpretation, writing a scientific article (see https://biologie-ecologie.com/exemples-travaux/), and oral presentation of the results.

-The ORPAM program begins in the first weeks of teaching.
-It begins with a 3-day field school (24h - integration internship) and continues with a mini-laboratory internship (24h).
-The course ends with the writing of a popular scientific article and an oral presentation of the results.
+ORPAM takes place during the first weeks of teaching.
+This course begins with a three-day field school (24 hours - orientation course) and continues with a mini laboratory course (24 hours).
+The course ends with the writing of a popular science article and an oral presentation of the results.

 Advanced data processing